Akkadu/Akkadu_Streaming_Integration/README.md

 As you can see in the main.ejs file we are passing a configuration into the streamer.
-For the scope of this test you can continue to use the same roomName and the login details provided in the previous step
+For the scope of this test you can continue to use the same roomName and the login details provided in the previous step.

 ```
 import Akkadu from '@akkadu/akkadu-rtc'